matus-kocik/django-template/README.md

     SECRET_KEY=your-new-secret-key
     ```

+5. Install pre-commit hooks:

+    ```bash
+    poetry run pre-commit install
+    ```

+6. Run pre-commit hooks on all files:

+    ```bash
+    poetry run pre-commit run --all-files
+    ```

+7. Auto-update pre-commit hooks:

+    To ensure you are using the latest versions of the pre-commit hooks, run:

+    ```bash
+    poetry run pre-commit autoupdate
+    ```

-5. Start the Django project:
+8. Start the Django project:

     The template includes a pre-configured Django project named `config`.
     After installing dependencies, you can immediately start the development server: